nengo/nengo.github.io/summer-school.md

 footerClasses: gradient-bottom
 ---

-## 2024
+## 2025

 [<img alt="Nengo summer school" src="{{ site.baseurl }}/img/summerschool-campus.png"
 style="width: 100%;"/>]({{ site.baseurl }}/img/summerschool-campus.png)

-**Nengo with Neuromorphic Hardware:**

-The Centre for Theoretical Neuroscience at the University of Waterloo is excited to announce our 9th annual Nengo summer school on large-scale brain modelling and neuromorphic computing.
+The Centre for Theoretical Neuroscience at the University of Waterloo is excited to announce our 10th annual Nengo summer school on large-scale brain modelling and neuromorphic computing.
 As a recurring special feature of the school, participants will be given on-site access to neuromorphic hardware, including Stanford’s mixed digital/analog chip